berrubin/ComparativeGenomics/README.md

 HyPhy RELAX takes substantial computation time.
 If this process crashes or is cancelled for some reason, it can be restarted with the same command and work will not be repeated.

+If you want to run it such that all branches that are parents to a given set of leaves, and only those leaves, then you can start your comma-separated list of focal taxa with `DAUGHTERS,`.
+Then all of the leaves listed will be treated as foreground as will all branches in all monophyletic clades made up of only those leaves.

 ## Population genomics

 MK-test functionality is built into selection_pipeline.py.
 Several filters are built into the reading of the genotypes provided.
 First, if a site has genotypes for fewer than 4 individuals, it is not included in the analysis.
 Second, if all individuals have heterozygous genotypes or are homozygous for an alternative allele, that site is not included.
 Incomplete genotype calls with only a single allele from an individual called are also excluded before making the determination that all individuals are either homozygous for an alternative allele or heterozygous.
 So an individual with "0/." is not counted as either heterozygous or homozygous for the reference allele.
 Anything with a minor allele frequency of less than or equal to 0.1 is not counted as variable as has been done previously (http://www.genetics.org/content/158/3/1227.long, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3666677/).
 Also, any alternative allele that only appears once is not considered.
 However, if just a single individual is homozygous for an alternative allele that is considered.